 to our team of mature Christians known as the Email Evangelists.

-Question: What are the types of love found in the New Testament?
+Question: What are the three types of love found in the New Testament?

 Answer: There are three types of love mentioned in the Bible that each use a different Greek word.
 This is one reason why it is a very good idea to understand a little bit about the translating of words from one language to another.

-The scriptures that delineate two out of the three loves that New Testament writers discuss are in Jesus' short talk, after his resurrection, with Peter.
+The scriptures that delineate two out of the three types of love that the New Testament writers discuss are in Jesus' short talk, after his resurrection, with Peter.
 The purpose of Jesus' discussion with Peter, who had denied him three times before he was crucified (Matthew 26:34), was not to test him but rather to encourage and strengthen him for the work God wanted him to do.

 The word Peter used in the Bible to state the feelings he had toward Jesus (in all his responses) is phileo.
 It is Strong's Concordance #G5368.
 Its definition is 'to show signs of or otherwise denote brotherly affection.'
 This word is part of the name of the United States city known as Philadelphia.
 Humans, without the indwelling of the Holy Spirit, can only give this emotion toward their fellow man.

-The last of the three "loves" in Greek, which is not used in John 21, is eros.
+The last type of love in the Greek, which is not used in John 21, is eros.
 Although used in the classical Greek language the word does not appear in the Bible.
 We get the word erotic from this Greek word.
 Its use is usually in reference to sex.
 Part of the reason why this word is not in the New Testament is that God is more concerned about how we treat him AND each other rather than on our physical sensations.
 I hope this helps your understanding.